Cinnamon and weight loss, how and why do they go together? What a difference this simple little spice can make.

 There are many spices and herbs that have been shown to control blood sugar but cinnamon has 20 times the capacity to positively impact factors associated with metabolic syndrome, insulin sensitivity, blood sugar, antioxidants, inflammation, blood pressure and body weight.

-This is excellent news for those who are overweight and have high blood sugar because adding cinnamon to your diet can lower your blood sugar safely AND more effectively help your body manage fat metabolism!
+It seems that according to the studies adding cinnamon to your diet can lower your blood sugar safely AND more effectively help your body manage fat metabolism.
 It does this by increasing your body's sensitivity to insulin which is the hormone which regulates blood sugar and fat metabolism.
 Cinnamon and weight loss are connected because of cinnamon's ability to boost insulin sensitivity.
-Cinnamon should be included in a diabetic diet. |
+Why not include cinnamon in your weight management plan? |

 There is a remedy for this and it is not a drug.
 It is a spice along with a low glycemic eating plan.